fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Set-AzureEndpoint.md

 ```

 ## DESCRIPTION
-The **Set-AzureEndpoint** cmdlet modifies an endpoint assigned to an azure_2 virtual machine.
+The **Set-AzureEndpoint** cmdlet modifies an endpoint assigned to an Azure virtual machine.
 You can specify changes to an endpoint that is not load balanced.

 ## EXAMPLES